RedwoodJS 4

 00:45:48 - Nick Taylor

-If we were to implement this for real, like our custom auth, even if it's not the best implementation of an AUTH solution.
-I guess the first thing is what do you want to do?
-You want to maybe just do in memory database, like just.
-Just some object that's can holding everything.
+If we were to implement this for real, like our custom auth, even if it's not the best implementation of an auth solution, I guess the first thing is, what do you want to do?
+Do you want to maybe just do an in-memory database, like some object that's kind of holding everything?

 00:46:07 - Dom Saadi